-If you are considering applying, please note that it is necessary before applying to have checked with the course leader (Dr Lee Hulbert-Williams) whether the department has the capacity to supervise your proposed project.
+If you are considering applying, please note that it is necessary before applying to have checked with the course leader (Dr Nicola Lasikiewicz) whether the department has the capacity to supervise your proposed project.
 The course leader can also put you in touch with potential supervisors who may be able to support you in developing a research idea to begin with.
-Please feel free to use our enquiry form to contact Dr Hulbert-Williams.
-Please note the application deadline is 15th September 2017, and it is therefore desirable to start the process well in advance of this date.
+Please feel free to use our enquiry form to contact Dr Lasikiewicz.
+Please note the application deadline is 10th September 2018, and it is therefore desirable to start the process well in advance of this date.

 Qualification and course duration

 Course contact details